-Page 6 of 6 HPB21-0483 Meeting Date: December 13, 2021 BY: DEBORAH TACKETT HISTORIC PRESERVATION & ARCHITECTURE OFFICER FOR THE CHAIR STATE OF FLORIDA ) COUNTY OF MIAMI-DADE )SS ) was acknowledged before me this day of 20 by Deborah Tackett, Historic Preservation & Architecture c, City of Miami Beach, Florida, a Florida Municipal Corporation, on e is personally known to me.
-NOTARY PUBLIC Miami-Dade County, Florida My commission expires: Approved As To Form: City Attorney's Office: ( )
+DEBORAH TACKETT HISTORIC PRESERVATION & ARCHITECTURE OFFICER FOR THE CHAIR

+STATE OF FLORIDA)

+)SS COUNTY OF MIAMI-DADE)

+The foregoing instrument was 20 acknowledged before me this day of by Deborah Tackett, Historic Preservation & Architecture

+Officer, Planning Department, City of behalf of the corporation.
+She is per of Miami Beach, Florida, a Florida Municipal Corporation, or sonally known to me.

+NOTARY PUBLIC

+Miami-Dade County, Florida

+My commission expires:

+Approved As To Form: City Attorney's Office:

-Filed with the Clerk of the Historic Preservation Board on \\\\\ (
+Filed with the Clerk of the Historic P reservation Board on (